Towards field theory of multiple D0-branes. Hamiltonian mechanics and quantization of simplest 3D prototype of multiple D0-brane system: Some properties of 3D mD field theory equations

 \be \phi_{\alpha_1\ldots \alpha_q} (x)= \int \bar{f}\wedge f \, w_{\alpha_1}\ldots w_{\alpha_q} e^{im x^au_a^{(0)}} \phi^{q}(\bar{w},w)\; , \qquad q> 0 \; , \qquad \ee and

 \be \phi_{\alpha_1\ldots \alpha_{-q}} (x)= \int \bar{f}\wedge f \, \bar{w}_{\alpha_1}\ldots \bar{w}_{\alpha_{-q}} e^{im x^au_a^{(0)}} \phi^{q}(\bar{w},w)\; , \qquad q< 0 \; . \qquad \ee

-Notice that generically in these equations we should not substitute \eqref{phiq=+}-\eqref{phiq=0} $\phi^{q}(\bar{w},w)$ without taking care about class of functions we are using as far as the corresponding integrals can diverge.
+Notice that generically, when we use equations involving $\phi^{q}(\bar{w},w)$, we have to be careful about the class of functions we choose.
+In particular, we should not substitute \eqref{phiq=+}-\eqref{phiq=0} for $\phi^{q}(\bar{w},w)$ in Eq. \eqref{phix=-q}.
 We will not work out the precise mathematical formulation of the problem (see \cite{Bandos:1990ji} and \cite{Fedoruk:1994ij,Zima:1995db} for a more rigorous treatment of $\text{D}=4$ case) but rather state that Eqs. \eqref{phix=+q} and \eqref{phix=-q} describe the solutions of the wave equation assuming that $\phi^{q}(\bar{w},w)$ are such that the integrals converge.

 Similarly, the standard superfield representation of the state vector can be obtained as

 \bea \Xi_{\alpha_1\ldots \alpha_{|q|}} (x,\theta,\bar{\theta})= \\ \nonumber \\ \text{where}\qquad \theta \bar{w}= \theta^\alpha \bar{w}_\alpha =(\bar{\theta}w)^*\; , \qquad u_a^{(0)}= \bar{w}\gamma_aw \; . \qquad \eea These superfields obey Eqs. \eqref{(bD-imth)Xiq=0} and \eqref{(d*d+m2)Xiq=0},